All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 Never, ever get involved in something where you don’t have the means to save for financial backing.

-For those of you who have purchased a house that was way over your head the loss of one income could sink you.
+For those who have purchased a house way over your head, losing one income could sink you.

 Don’t be like this realtor who blames the pandemic for her shortcomings when forced to sell.

-Now TD bank has charged her a $30,000 mortgage penalty and she doesn’t feel she deserves it.
+TD Bank has charged her a $30,000 mortgage penalty, and she doesn’t feel she deserves it.

 The bank isn’t in the business to hand out funds for charity, they are there to make money.